Street Names For Klonopin (Clonazepam)

 Klonopin has strong adverse reactions with other central nervous system depressants like opioids, other benzodiazepines, and alcohol.
 A leading cause of overdose death involves benzos like Klonopin mixed with a range of opioids.

-Klonopin is used recreationally with prescription stimulants like Adderall or Ritalin — called “prescription speedball.”
+Klonopin is used recreationally with prescription stimulants like Adderall or Ritalin.
+This combination is also known as “prescription speedball.”

 Find Help For Klonopin Abuse Today